Leveraging remote sensing to verify producer reported commodity Crop.

 - If there is a disagreement between the farmer-reported practice and Monitor:

-If the crops are in the same season, and are not similar types of crops, then it’s considered a conflict.
+If the are not similar types of crops, then it’s considered a conflict.
 If your program includes crop rotation as an intervention practice, you may need to consider an additional method of verification.
 If you are verifying crop type for non-crediting reasons, you may want to reach out to the farmer to clarify the reported practices. ❌